 This is only a very loose "pattern" as such - feel free to improvise!
 Short version is below.
 These socks are ideal as they have no heel so one size fits all.
 This is based on MarytheKnit's heelless sock pattern - credit to her for developing this pattern (you will need to be in Ravelry to read that, there's a little history of the sock).
-My version is worked on a 72/36 combo and the toe is also worked on the machine.
+Mary's version has a handknit, conical toe to minimise wear on the sock.
+My version is worked on a 72/36 combo and a short-row toe is also worked on the machine.
 I didn't think they'd be very comfortable (with all the extra material at the ankle) but they are surprisingly good to wear.
 If using a variegated yarn it's a good idea to designate which colour toe you prefer when first wearing them, because over time they will wear in one place.

 - CO in waste yarn and get knitting established on your CSM.

 - Still in WY, remove the cylinder spring and transfer to 1x1 rib and knit a few rounds, stopping at the 3 o'clock hash mark.